badalsingh91461/Mechanical-Testing-and-Analysis-of-Mild-Steel-Bar/README.md

 **3. Objectives**

+.
 To determine the tensile strength, yield strength, and percentage elongation of mild steel.

+.
 To study the stress-strain relationship for mild steel.

+.
 To evaluate the hardness of mild steel using standard tests.

+.
 To understand the failure characteristics of mild steel under loading.

+.
 To compare experimental results with standard values.

+4. Materials and Equipment Used

+.
+Material Tested: Mild Steel Bar (cylindrical specimen).

+.
+Testing Machines:

+  .
+Universal Testing Machine (UTM)

+  .
+Vernier caliper / Micrometer screw gauge

+  .
+Hardness testing machine (Brinell/Rockwell/Vickers)